EDIT 2021-07-04 17:40 CET: Added redacted screenshots of exploit traffic

 Organizations and response teams can use this to identify if exploitation was launched against the VSA servers.
 Note that as part of the exploitation, the IIS logs are cleared, therefore a lack of indications in the IIS logs does not necessarily mean that the system was not exploited.

-At this time, we do not know if the threat actor changed source IP address for each exploited VSA server, however we expect a large overlap.
+At this time, we do not know if the threat actor changed the source IP address for each exploited VSA server, however, we expect a large overlap.